 How Historical Volatility is Calculated

-2. Calculate the average historical price over a period
+2. Calculate the average price over the chosen period.

-3. Find the difference between each day’s price change versus the average
+3. Find the difference between each day’s price change and the average price.

-6. Divide those differences by the total number of prices (this finds the variance)
+6. Divide the sum by the total number of prices (this finds the variance).

 How to Use Historical Volatility

 You can also use historical volatility to help determine whether a stock’s options are expensive to help determine an options trading strategy.
-If implied volatility is extremely high when compared to a stock’s historical volatility, traders may decide that options are undervalued.
+If implied volatility is extremely high when compared to a stock’s historical volatility, traders may decide that options on the stock are undervalued and suitable as an investment.

 Historical vs Implied Volatility

-Like historical volatility, it measures fluctuations in an underlying stock or index over a period, but there are key differences between the two indicators.
+Like historical volatility, implied volatility measures fluctuations in an underlying stock or index over a period of time, but there are key differences between the two indicators.
 Implied volatility is a forward-looking indicator of a stock’s future volatility.

-The higher the historical volatility, the riskier the security has been.
+The higher the historical volatility, the more risk-prone the security has been in the past.
 Implied volatility, on the other hand, uses option pricing to arrive at a calculation and estimate of future volatility.
-If implied volatility is significantly less than a stock’s historical volatility, traders expect a relatively calm period of trading, and vice versa.
+If implied volatility is significantly less than a stock’s historical volatility, traders typically anticipate a relatively stable period of trading, and vice versa.

-Typically, when implied volatility is low, options pricing is low.
-Low options prices can benefit premium buyers.
+Typically, when implied volatility is low, options tend to also be priced lower, which may make them more appealing to buyers who seek to capitalize on potential future price movements.
 Sometimes investors will use a graph to determine how an option’s implied volatility changes relative to its strike price, using a volatility smile.

 Historical Volatility | Implied Volatility |